kahnvex/slugnet/docs-src/index.rst

 loss for the batch using the predicted outputs, :math:`\hat{\bm{y}}`, and the ground truth labels or values :math:`\bm{y}`.

+If the outputs that we are learning are binary labels, then we might use a binary cross entropy loss function.

 API Documentation
 -----------------